The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Detecting memorization

 \textbf{Soft prompting} techniques have emerged as powerful tools, enabling both the extraction and suppression of memorized content.
 By leveraging learned embeddings pre-pended to model inputs, continuous soft prompts can explicitly influence what a model reveals from its training data.
-For instance, \citet{ozdayi2023controllingextractionmemorizeddata} demonstrated that fixed-length continuous prompts could be trained to either amplify or diminish memorization, as measured by the extraction rates of secret sequences.
+For instance, \alexAA{Ozdayi, et al.}~\citet{ozdayi2023controllingextractionmemorizeddata} demonstrated that fixed-length continuous prompts could be trained to either amplify or diminish memorization, as measured by the extraction rates of secret sequences.
 Their results showed that attack prompts increased memorization leakage by up to 9.3\%, while suppress prompts decreased extraction by up to 97.7\%.
-Building on~\citet{ozdayi2023controllingextractionmemorizeddata}, \citet{kim2023propile} introduced ProPILE, a privacy auditing framework that uses soft prompt tuning in a white-box setting to extract PII memorized by LLMs.
+Building on~\citet{ozdayi2023controllingextractionmemorizeddata}, \alexAA{Kim, et al.}~\citet{kim2023propile} introduced ProPILE, a privacy auditing framework that uses soft prompt tuning in a white-box setting to extract PII memorized by LLMs.
 Their learned prompts were transferable across models, suggesting consistent memorization patterns that can be systematically exploited.

-Dynamic soft prompting techniques extend the static nature of continuous prompts by conditioning on the input context.~\cite{wang-etal-2024-unlocking} proposed prefix-conditioned prompting, where a prompt generator produces tailored soft prompts based on the input prefix.
-This dynamic approach allows LLMs to adapt to subtle input variations and surface context-dependent memorized completions.~\cite{wang-etal-2024-unlocking} revealed that dynamic prompts significantly improved the discoverable memorization rate, surpassing both static prompt and no-prompt baselines.
+Dynamic soft prompting techniques extend the static nature of continuous prompts by conditioning on the input context. \alexAA{Wang, et al.}~\cite{wang-etal-2024-unlocking} proposed prefix-conditioned prompting, where a prompt generator produces tailored soft prompts based on the input prefix.
+This dynamic approach allows LLMs to adapt to subtle input variations and surface context-dependent memorized completions. \alexAA{Wang, et al.}~\cite{wang-etal-2024-unlocking} revealed that dynamic prompts significantly improved the discoverable memorization rate, surpassing both static prompt and no-prompt baselines.
 These results underscore the role of context-sensitive prompting in uncovering latent memorized content and highlight the broader utility of soft prompting in analyzing memorization in LLMs.